nollstead/USBSerial/README.md

 - TNOW (default):  The DTR# pin functions as a transmit-now (TNOW) signal, typically used for half-duplex transceiver switching.
 This mode is useful when working with RS485 communication, where the device needs to switch between transmitting and receiving data
 - Push-Pull driven DTR:  Push-pull mode is activated by placing a 4.7KΩ resistor across the DTR# and CTS# (or solding a 1206 4.7KΩ on the back).
 Push-Pull mode is useful when interfacing with microcontrollers that require a strong signal to control boot mode or reset signals - such as an ATMega328P or STM32F4
-- Open Source Driven DTR:  Ppen source mode is activated by placing adding a pull-down 4.7KΩ to the DTR# pin.
+- Open Source Driven DTR:  Open source mode is activated by placing a 4.7KΩbpull-down  resistor on the DTR# pin.
 In this configuration, the DTR# pin behaves as an open-drain output, meaning it can pull low but requires an external pull-up resistor to drive high.

 ## Pinout